 Q – How do I know if I have a slip and fall accident case?

 A – In order to have a slip and fall accident claim, negligence must have contributed to the accident in some way.
 Some telltale signs that can indicate that negligence was involved in causing the accident can include (but are by no means limited to):

 - A lack of warning signs around the dangerous or risky conditions at the property (for instance, no warnings regarding the potential for slipping on slick floors when there is clearly pooled water on them)

 - Witness statements regarding the fact that a property owner or landlord had been informed of the dangerous conditions at a property

 - Multiple victims, as it’s far more likely that property owners should be aware of the dangerous conditions at their properties when there is even one accident or injury caused by these conditions.

 To more definitively find out if you have a slip and fall accident case, the best thing you can do is contact an experienced Denver slip and fall accident lawyer at Cederberg Law.
 We can review all of the facts of your case and inform you of your best options for pursuing financial recovery (if possible).

 For some more answers regarding slip and fall accident cases, be sure to look for the second and third installments of this blog series that will be posted soon!

-For more than 35 years, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured as a result of the negligence or reckless behavior of others.
+Since 2011, our esteemed legal professionals have been successful at securing results and compensation for people who have been seriously injured as a result of the negligence or reckless behavior of others.
 To meet with us at no cost or obligation to you, call us at 303-499-0449 or email us using the form at the side of the screen.